karlzam/ringed-seal-detector-docs/docs/SetUp.md

 pip install ketos==2.7.0
 ```

 This may take a few minutes.
-Note the below error message if you run into issues with Numpy versioning.

-!!! note

-    ⚠️ **If you are already a Python user**: Some users experienced issues with NumPy versioning.
-If you have errors (example: loading NDarray), force install NumPy version 1.24.4 in your detector environment.

-    Type (with your environment activated): pip install numpy==1.24.4

 6. Force install the correct numpy version